newdigate/csharp-sql2expression/README.md

 # sql to expression

-A proof-of-concept to convert a SQL select statement into a LINQ expression, using [sqlcodedom](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.management.sqlparser.sqlcodedom?view=sql-smo-150) to parse sql scripts.
+A proof-of-concept to convert `SQL select statement` to `LINQ expression`
+ * using [sqlcodedom](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.management.sqlparser.sqlcodedom?view=sql-smo-150) to parse sql scripts.

+# how it works

 consider the sql select statement:
 ``` sql
 SELECT Id, Name FROM dbo.Customers WHERE StateId = 1
 ```

 <details>
   <summary>given (click to expand)</summary>